Discover Our Webinars

 An assessment of baseline-corrected averaging, general linear model (GLM) and multivariate pattern analysis (MVPA) based approaches to analyse fNIRS infant data

-Dr. Filippetti is currently a Senior Lecturer (Associate Professor) in the Department of Psychology at the University of Essex, where she is also part of the Essex Babylab.
+Speaker: Dr. Filippetti is currently a Senior Lecturer (Associate Professor) in the Department of Psychology at the University of Essex, where she is also part of the Essex Babylab.
+Her research combines behavioural and psychophysiological methods to study the role of multisensory integration in how infants learn about their bodies.

 Multi-modal Integration of Simultaneous fMRI and fNIRS Signals: From Protocol Development to Data Preprocessing

-Invited speaker: Sara Sanchez-Alonso, Associate Research Scientist at the Child Study Center at Yale School of Medicine, US.
+Speaker: Sara Sanchez-Alonso, Associate Research Scientist at the Child Study Center at Yale School of Medicine, US.

 Modality Fusion: EEG-fNIRS Convergence for a Deeper Dive into Auditory Processing

-Invited speaker: Dr. Yalda Shahriari, Associate Professor of Biomedical Engineering and the director of NeuralPC Lab at the University of Rhode Island, US.
+Speaker: Dr. Yalda Shahriari, Associate Professor of Biomedical Engineering and the director of NeuralPC Lab at the University of Rhode Island, US.

 Two-Part Webinar with Dr. Pascal Vrticka

-Dr. Pascal Vrticka is a social neuroscientist and Associate Professor in Psychology at the University of Essex (Colchester, UK), where he also is the PI of the Social Neuroscience of Human Attachment (SoNeAt) Lab.
-The SoNeAt Lab is pioneering a new area of research investigating the neurobiological basis of human attachment - the social neuroscience of human attachment (SoNeAt).
-This includes the description of the first functional neuroanatomical models of human attachment, both organised (i.e., secure, insecure-avoidant and insecure-anxious; NAMA) and disorganised (NAMDA).
-One current focus of SoNeAt Lab's research is devoted to bio-behavioural and particularly interpersonal neural synchrony (INS) acquired by means of functional near-infrared spectroscopy (fNIRS) hyperscanning.
+One current focus of SoNeAt Lab's research is devoted to biobehavioral and particularly interpersonal neural synchrony (INS) acquired by means of functional near-infrared spectroscopy (fNIRS) hyperscanning.
 Together with many international collaborators and as part of the CARE studies, Dr. Vrticka has published several high-impact peer-reviewed papers on parent-child INS including both fathers and mothers, in addition to providing A Guide to Parent-Child fNIRS Hyperscanning Data Processing and Analysis comprising free sample data and code.
 A freely available introduction to fNIRS hyperscanning can furthermore be found on Dr Vrticka's website.

 Part I - fNIRS Hyperscanning: Underlying Theory and Experimental Design